NikolaiRadke/Schimpfolino/src/README.md

 ### Installing missing library

 Schimpfolino needs **TinyWireM** for **I2C** communication with display and EEPROM.
 But wait - doesn't ATTinyCore support I2C by the Wire-library?
-Yes, ist does, but it takes nearly 400 bytes flash and is much slower.
+Yes, ist does, but it takes nearly **500 bytes** flash memory!
 We take TinyWireM.

 1. Select ``` Sketch > Include Library > Manage Libraries ```
 2. Enter ``` TinyWireM ``` in the search field